Date Published: April 19, 2024

 • Penetration testing: Engages human testers to simulate real-world attackers, probing your application for chained vulnerabilities, business logic flaws, and creative attack paths that automated tools cannot find.

-Detailed security test cases should be created to validate every authentication path, access control boundary, encryption mechanism, and input validation routine in your application.
-Findings should flow back to your developers through the same issue tracker as functional bugs rather than living in a separate security backlog that gets deprioritized over time.
 This is particularly critical when developing enterprise applications, where a single overlooked vulnerability can expose financial records, customer data, and core business workflows across thousands of users at once.
 Treating security findings as first-class engineering work is what makes the testing phase meaningful in an SSDLC.
 Treating security findings as first-class engineering work is what makes the testing phase meaningful in an SSDLC.

 5. Deployment

 The deployment phase in SSDLC is not just about shipping your build to production it is about hardening the runtime environment your software will operate in.
-A well-structured software deployment plan ensures that security hardening, secrets management, and runtime monitoring are all accounted for before your application faces real-world exposure.
+A well-structured software deployment plan in SSDLC ensures that security hardening, secrets management, and runtime monitoring are all accounted for before your application faces real-world exposure.
 As your application transitions from staging to production, your team conducts a comprehensive vulnerability assessment to uncover any security gaps that may have emerged during integration with other systems.
 Teams managing custom software integration at this stage should ensure that every new connection point is treated as a potential attack surface and hardened accordingly before production exposure.
 This is your last opportunity to catch high-severity flaws before real-world exposure.

 Several SSDLC activities are critical at this stage: